This is part of a series on Asher’s Writing

 “Come on, we’ve got to get these upstairs,” Alex mumbled through bits of fruity goodness.
 He began collecting them into a leaf-covered metal Christmas tin.
 Podge tried to help but his arms were too short.
 This always seemed to happen, but he would try anyway.

 Once all the cookies were gathered they tromped upstairs and the black tied boy burst into the room.

-Sitting in the make believe pews were the other tows: Grace was trying not to cry, Chuck was reminding himself today wasn’t about him, Toddy was just anxious Toddy, Junker was self-conscious of his size, and the wooden pull train was wishing it could be going down the aisle.
+Sitting in the make-believe pews were the other toys: Grace was trying not to cry, Chuck was reminding himself today wasn’t about him, Toddy was just anxious Toddy, Junker was self-conscious of his size, and the wooden pull train was wishing it could be going down the aisle.